 7.1 The BMRA will be required:-

-to receive current and forecast system related information (including data relating to Emergency Instructions) and Balancing Services Adjustment Data from the NETSO and input this information, having first inspected this information for errors, into its systems for use in carrying out the services specified in this Service Description.
+to receive current and forecast system related information (including data relating to Emergency Instructions), Replacement Reserve Data and Balancing Services Adjustment Data from the NETSO and input this information, having first inspected this information for errors, into its systems for use in carrying out the services specified in this Service Description.
 The system related information shall be as detailed in Table 1 of the BMRS Data Catalogue.
 Balancing Services Adjustment Data shall be as detailed in section 7.2.

-to publish the system related information (including data relating to Emergency Instructions via the ‘System Warning’ function) and Balancing Services Adjustment Data, on-line, within five minutes of receipt, with the exception of the BM Unit Fuel Type List that shall be published within one Working Day of receipt.
+to publish the system related information (including data relating to Emergency Instructions via the ‘System Warning’ function), Replacement Reserve Data and Balancing Services Adjustment Data, on-line, within five minutes of receipt, with the exception of the BM Unit Fuel Type List that shall be published within one Working Day of receipt.
 (For the purpose of this requirement Reference Temperature data and Reference Transmission Energy data relating to a particular day shall be deemed to have the same receipt time as that of the Out-Turn data relating to that day).

-to report the matter to the NETSO should it be unable to process, or publish, the system related information or Balancing Services Adjustment Data (e.g. because it is in the wrong format)
+to report the matter to the NETSO should it be unable to process, or publish, the system related information, Replacement Reserve Data or Balancing Services Adjustment Data (e.g. because it is in the wrong format)

 to publish Manifest Error Claims received from the NETSO.